w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Images and illustrations

 Images and illustrations are useful to create visual engagement for many users.
 They may also clarify text for people with reading disabilities.
-Where images or illustrations are used, proper alternative texts need to be added.
-See the [Images Tutorial](/images/index.html) for guidance on alternative texts.
+Where images or illustrations are used, proper alternative text needs to be added.
+See the [Images Tutorial](/images/index.html) for guidance on alternative text.

 ## Tables